Why the Scales Lie — And 5 Better Ways to Measure Fat Loss

 • Don't suck in or compress your abdomen

-• Measure at the same location each time
+• Measure at the same location every time

 How to take effective progress photos: